Capitains/tutorial-nemo/1-setting-up-the-app.md

 ## (Optional) Adding the public CTS APIs of Nautilus

-Finally, because Nemo is only a reading interface, we highly recommend to also setup Nautilus to provide a CTS API for your corpora.
+Finally, because Nemo is only a reading interface, we highly recommend to also set up Nautilus to provide a CTS API for your corpora.
 To do so, it as easy as creating a Nemo object, if not easier : the FlaskNautilus plugin for Flask takes a resolver, an app instance and a base_url as well !

 ```python
 from capitains_nautilus.flask_ext import FlaskNautilus